What is anal Botox?

 Botox can be used to heal both acute and chronic fissures.
-The distinction between the former and latter depends on how much scar tissue is present, with the latter also requiring the removal of that tissue, otherwise known as a fissurectomy.
+The distinction between the former and the latter depends on how much scar tissue is present, with the latter also requiring the removal of that tissue, otherwise known as a fissurectomy.
 Most fissures need a few weeks to truly start to granulate healthy tissue.
-It’s the first 3-5 days of an active fissure that sucks.
+It’s the first 3-5 days of an active fissure that are the most painful.
 From there, it’s usually 1-2 weeks during bathroom time that you are reminded of the anal cut.
 And finally, from there, you can start to see the light at the end of the tunnel.

-Botox starts to work within that first 3-5 days and it assists healing by decreasing pressure in the anal region.
+Botox starts to work within the first 3-5 days.
+These anal injections assist healing by decreasing pressure in the anal region.
 This allows for maximal healing.
 Over the subsequent weeks, the scar tissue that develops is healthy and strong enough to withstand the pressures of defecation, specifically with the Botox on board.
-Now, sex is a different beast all together.
+Now, sex is a different beast altogether.
 Sometimes, I need to place some chemicals to encourage stronger tissue growth, which can be done in the office.
 After 6-8 weeks of this scar maturation, we can then start using toys in a strategic way to allow us all to reach our goals.

 The friction of the toys along the scar line, combined with the relaxation from the Botox, allows for complete healing and then, of course, the ability to engage anally.
 Anal sex is definitely a high pressure act and can be quite traumatic if not done correctly.
 But with this healing regimen and the Botox, we are on the right path—the path of anal righteousness.
 Some people love the Botox so much that we do additions every 3-5 months to maximize one’s anal pleasures.

 Anal Botox at Bespoke Surgical

 In our medical practice, anal Botox is used both preventatively or as a treatment to assist in all that Bespoke Surgical is passionate about: better, safer, and enhanced bottoming.
 Contact us today to learn more.